 - --given GIVEN_VCF: perform variant calling using only the variants provided in the GIVEN_VCF.
 The calling will only evaluate the locus and alleles provided in the file.
 This option cannot be used in conjunction with --emit_mode gvcf. - --bam_output OUTPUT_BAM: output a BAM file containing modified reads after the local reassembly done by the variant calling.
 This option should only be used in conjunction with a small bed file for troubleshooting purposes. - -- filter_chimeric_reads: determines whether chimeric reads will be used when calling variants.
-The default is to include chimeric reads only if the var_type BND is set. - --snp_heterozygosity HETEROZIGOSITY: determines the expected heterozygosity value used to compute prior likelihoods in SNP calling. - --indel_heterozygosity HETEROZIGOSITY: determines the expected heterozygosity value used to compute prior likelihoods in INDEL calling. - --model MODEL_FILE: the location of the machine learning model file that will be used with the DNAModelApply tool; the model will be used to determine the settings used in variant calling.
+The default is to include chimeric reads only if the var_type BND is set. - --model MODEL_FILE: the location of the machine learning model file that will be used with the DNAModelApply tool; the model will be used to determine the settings used in variant calling.